Stocks mount biggest comeback in years; S&P 500 jumps 2.6% - NewsBreak

 “Markets have talked themselves off a ledge, so to speak, and they're a bit more hopeful,” said Kristina Hooper, chief global markets strategist at Invesco.

-Young noted that the drop in the dollar relative to other currencies, such as the British pound, could be a tailwind for stocks, but not enough to cause such a sharp turnaround in the market.
+Young noted that the drop in the dollar relative to other currencies, like the British pound, could be a tailwind for stocks, but not enough to cause such a sharp turnaround in the market.

 “It’s nonsensical to me that the market would be up so strongly,” she said.